 The worst thing you can do is draw out a story with filler to get to where you really want to be (this is also the Lost lesson, but we’re discussing Reign today).

 From s3 on, Reign is just a mess.
 I have the benefit of hindsight, but it’s not that hard to apply the lesson without it.
 There were far too many episodes in season 3 waiting for Mary to go Scotland.
-She’d been talking about it for years and with Francis’ death, once Charles was crowned there was no reason for her to wait around, no later than the season mid-point.
+She’d been talking about it for years.
+With Francis’ death and once Charles was crowned there was no reason for her to wait around.
+She should have left no later than the season mid-point.
 Probably they didn’t because they didn’t want to break up their dynamic duo of Megan Follows and Adelaide Kane and I get that.
 But it was going to happen eventually and dragging it out hurt.
-I would have had her and Bash in Scottish politics and engaged to Darnaly by the end of the season.
-I would have killed Darnaley earlier in s4 (again no later than the midpoint) and spent the remaining episodes with her and Bothwell wed and dealing with imprisonments and Scottish lords and the like.
-Then the penultimate episode she flees to England to be protected by Elizabeth.
-And the final episode is the flash forward that reveals her beheading (because you can’t really have a story about Mary, Queen of Scots without the beheading).

 Because the other problem with empty filler is that far too often it leads to an abrupt ending.